With generous support from Buchanan, Ingersoll & Rooney PC, CRSP is pleased to announce our upcoming Fall 2017 Speaker Series.

 "Race and Multipartner Family Dynamics"

 Karen Guzzo, Ph.D., Associate Professor of Sociology, Bowling Green State University.

 These talks provide an opportunity for faculty, students, and community members to engage in race-related discussions of mutual interest.

-We are very happy to have the support of two major Pittsburgh law firms, Buchanan Ingersoll and Rooney PC and Reed Smith LLP.
-Where many other similar institutions might have shied away from the highly-charged topics with which we engage, these firms have sponsored the speaker series over seven academic years since September 2004.
+We are very happy to have the support of Pittsburgh law firm Buchanan Ingersoll & Rooney PC for the Fall Speaker Series.
+Where many other similar institutions might have shied away from the highly-charged topics with which we engage, Reed Smith LLP and Buchanan Ingersoll & Rooney PC have sponsored the speaker series since September 2004, making possible over 100 lectures on race and social problems.
 We thank these firms for recognizing the importance of race in our society, the necessity of developing real-world solutions to our country's defining social problem and the value of sharing knowledge and engaging in dialogue on the issues before us.

 Lunch is provided; registration is not required.

 All lectures are from 12 noon to 1:30 pm in the School of Social Work Conference Center: Room 2017 of the Cathedral of Learning; 4200 Fifth Avenue in Pittsburgh.